junxit/us-congress-bills-117/metadata.md

 - 2022-04-27 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-302.
 - 2022-04-27 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-302.
 - 2022-04-28 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2022-11-28 — Amendment SA 6502 agreed to in Senate by Unanimous Consent.
+- 2022-11-28 — Amendment SA 6502 proposed by Senator Van Hollen for Senator Leahy. (consideration: CR S66828; text: CR S6828) In the nature of a substitute.
+- 2022-11-28 — Measure laid before Senate by unanimous consent. (consideration: CR S6828-6829)
+- 2022-11-28 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S6828)
+- 2022-11-28 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text of amendment in the nature of a substitute: CR S6828)
+- 2022-11-28 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2022-11-28 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2022-11-28 — Senate amendment agreed to: Amendment SA 6502 agreed to in Senate by Unanimous Consent.
+- 2022-11-28 — Senate amendment proposed (on the floor): Amendment SA 6502 proposed by Senator Van Hollen for Senator Leahy.
+- 2022-11-28 — Senate amendment submitted